CompVis/taming-transformers/README.md

 ### News

+- The streamlit demo now supports image completions.
 - We now include a couple of examples from the D-RIN dataset so you can run the [D-RIN demo](#d-rin) without preparing the dataset first.
 - You can now jump right into sampling with our [Colab quickstart notebook](https://colab.research.google.com/github/CompVis/taming-transformers/blob/master/scripts/taming-transformers.ipynb).
-- Take a look at [ak9250's notebook](https://github.com/ak9250/taming-transformers/blob/master/tamingtransformerscolab.ipynb) if you want to run the streamlit demos on Colab.

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `taming` can be created